Company’s Monitor Operation Measures

 Moreover, GC has attended anti-corruption and anti-bribery seminars, which held by National Anti-Corruption Commission, Office of Public Sector Anti-Corruption Commission, Anti-Corruption Organization of Thailand and other partners.

-GC strictly prohibits bribery and corruption including political donation and lobbying, this is regulates as part of GC’s anti-corruption policy.
-In 2022 PTTGC did not make any contributions to and spending for political campaigns, political organizations, lobbyists or lobbying organizations, trade associations and other tax-exempt groups.
+GC strictly prohibits bribery and corruption including political donation and lobbying, as part of GC’s anti-corruption policy.
+In 2023 PTTGC did not make any contributions to and spending for political campaigns, political organizations, lobbyists or lobbying organizations, trade associations and other tax-exempt groups.

 GC developed the Hook E-Learning system in various languages, including English, to enable executives and employees at all levels of GC Group and subsidiaries to equally enable their learning and understanding of contents related to Corporate Governance (CG) and GC Group Code of Conduct.
 Additionally, it also acts as another platform to evaluate the participant's understanding.
 The participants will be required to sign the acknowledgement that represents the commitment and the deployment of CG and corporate compliance policies.
 The evaluation result will also be used for the improvement of knowledge-sharing and training next years.